 So back to the storytime issue, a few nights ago, when my son ditched his first choice book a few pages in for a new story, my husband and I kept reading the first book.
 But we amped it up a bit!
 The book was Dr. Suess’s ABC, so each time we said the upper case letters, we jumped up and shouted, “Big A!”
 Then when we said the lower case letters, we got low to the floor and whispered, “little c.”
 My son instantly gave up wanting a new story and jumped right in the middle of the action!
 A win for us!

-Last night he was non-complaint in following my instruction that it was time for his bath.
+Last night he was non-compliant in following my instruction that it was time for his bath.
 So I just walked into the bathroom, began filling the tub, stepped into it, and started racing his bath toy cars around the tub’s edge.
 He immediately got undressed and jumped in to join me!
-At that point, I thanked him for complying (positive verbal reinforcement), and we continued playing (also reinforcement.)
+At that point, I thanked him for complying (positive reinforcement), and we continued playing (also reinforcement.)

 Parenting a child with autism is challenging and exhausting.
 But it’s also creative, energizing, and rewarding.
-Once my son is FINALLY settled in for the night, I collapse on the couch, not an ounce of energy left.
+Once my son is FINALLY settled in for the night, I collapse on the couch, with not an ounce of energy left.
 But this exhausted mama also has a smile on her face and joy in her heart!